ToPeak Mini PT30 Review

 Ease of Use

 The chain tool, and all of the tools on it, needs to be removed from the body of the tool before use.
 This is done by unthreading the chain pin breaker all the way out of the aluminum side plate.
 Once the chain tool is free, the pin breaker needs to be threaded back into the chain tool before use.
-This process isn't particularly difficult; it just adds a little time to the process.
+This process isn't particularly difficult; it just adds time and effort to the process.
 We do like the fact that the chain tool is separate from the rest of the tool when using it to break a chain or when using the spoke wrenches that are integrated into it.
 We are also huge fans of the chain hook, a simple feature that makes working on your chain way easier.

 The Mini PT30 appears to be a highly durable product with an all-metal construction.
 The forged aluminum side plates, corrosion resistant chrome vanadium steels tools, and CrMo steel chain tool have been put through the wringer and look no worse for the wear.
 We expect this well-made product to stand the test of time and many seasons of use.

 Despite numerous hard wrenching efforts in the bike workshop and out in the field, all of the bits and heads look like new with no rounding or stripping to speak of.
 The chain tool has popped many pins, and aside from a bit of chain grime, shows no signs of premature wear.
-The tool has lived in a or favorite fanny pack for weeks, and thanks to its neoprene case, it has been protected from getting scratched or worn by other items as we've rattled down hundreds of miles of rough singletrack trails.
+The tool has lived in a fanny pack for weeks, and thanks to its neoprene case, it has been protected from getting scratched or worn by other items as we've rattled down hundreds of miles of rough singletrack trails.

 Value